 When a cat extends and then retracts her claws, the nails aren’t going up into the paw itself.
 Retracting prevents the nails from touching the ground when a cat walks.
 While wearing nail caps, a cat’s paws can make the same natural movements of extending and retracting the claws.

 The cat’s ability to retract the claws also depends on the size of nail caps.
-So make sure to pick the right size for your cat.
-Furthermore, the nails have to be properly trimmed before the application, and you have to use just enough glue.
+So, make sure to pick the right size for your cat.
+Furthermore, the nails must be properly trimmed before the application, and you must use just enough glue.

 If you get everything right, your cat won’t have any trouble extending and retracting her claws while wearing nail caps.

 So, Are Nail Caps Good for Cats?